fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 4. **Other**
    - React Native, Node.js, Smart Contracts and Blockchain development (in no particular order).

+## What *could be* next?

 I'm curious to see whether (or not) I will follow this path a year from now.

 If there are unexpected coding experiences in the road ahead, well that could be even better; after all I'm a fan of surprises :)